rinktel-git/bsam-chatbot/README.md

 ## Value Impact
 It is difficult for a user to find information across an extensive collection of documents and data in various systems.

-Having a chatbot which can answer user questions will allow users to quickly find the information they need.
+Having a Chatbot which can answer user questions will allow users to quickly find the information they need.
 This will result in an immediate reduction in Tier 1 Help Desk tickets.

-Currently, the Bot is trained to answer beta.SAM API related questions by ingesting API documentation and FAQs.
+Currently, the Chatbot is trained to answer Beta.SAM API related questions by ingesting API documentation and FAQs.
 For example, you can ask "What is EM API?".

 ## Architecture of the Beta.SAM Chatbot
 ![Alt text](ui/docs/img/Architecture.png?raw=true "Title")